-If you want to make a formal complaint please complete the complaint form.
+If you want to make a formal complaint relating to services which we, rather than Lancashire County Council, are involved in or have responsibility for please complete the complaint form.

 The council does not accept anonymous complaints.

 The council does not accept the following type of complaints:-